 Does Vocalocity have intentions on adding more capabilities to their mobile application?

 Wain: Our customers expect to do more and more as they are mobile.
 We are finishing up the next version of our smart phone application that will have several new features.
 Key additions include a built-in soft phone as well as the ability to place all calls through our system, even if you are using your cellular minutes (instead of data plan).
 This is key to our customers for several reasons; the outbound Caller ID is the owned by the business, all activity is then tracked and available for analytic analysis and any call recording rules in place are enforced as well.

 I like to use the mobile solution to look at call activity and call queue times to make sure they stay within our parameters when I am traveling.

-MR: What can we expect from Vocalocity in 2013 in terms of overall industry presence and impact?
+What can we expect from Vocalocity in terms of overall industry presence and impact?

 Wain: We went from a small start up in 2007 to a company that is growing faster and has less churn than anyone we compete against.
 We are building on that success to invest and become even better.
 Our desire for constant improvement and advancement is probably a bit dysfunctional but is the common thread that holds all of the Vocalocity team together.
 We plan on becoming the clear market leader in a few years.